sap-tutorials/Tutorials/tutorials/hana-dbx-query/hana-dbx-query.md

     ![SQL Function Referenced](SQLFunctionsReferenced.png)

-    >Click on the name of the SQL function name in the SQL Functions section to open the SAP help showing detailed information on the function.
+    >Left-click the name of the SQL function in the SQL Functions section to open the SAP help showing detailed information on the function.

 [DONE]